Alex Hofmann: MotoGP

-In 2006 he joined the D'Antin Pramac team, riding on a 2006 customer version of the works Ducati alongside José Luis Cardoso.
-When their factory rider Sete Gibernau was injured at the Circuit de Catalunya (a race in which Alex finished 8th, helped by 3 riders not starting the resumption of the race), Hofmann was appointed as his replacement for the next 2 races, before returning to D'Antin for his home race at Sachsenring, dropping out early.
+In 2006, Hofmann joined the D'Antin Pramac team, riding on a 2006 customer version of the works Ducati alongside José Luis Cardoso.
+When their factory rider Sete Gibernau was injured at the Circuit de Catalunya (a race in which Hofmann finished 8th, helped by 3 riders not starting the resumption of the race), Hofmann was appointed as his replacement for the next 2 races, before returning to D'Antin for his home race at Sachsenring, dropping out early.

-In 2007 he remained with D'Antin, alongside the veteran Alex Barros.
+In 2007, Hofmann remained with D'Antin, alongside the veteran Alex Barros.
 Fifth place at Le Mans took him to 10th in the championship after five rounds, ahead of reigning champion Nicky Hayden.
 He was a strong 8th at Assen.
 Preparation for his home round at the Sachsenring were hampered by a hand injury suffered when a friend closed a car door onto it, but he scored minor points in the race.
 He injured his hand in practice at Mazda Raceway Laguna Seca.
 He was replaced at Mazda Raceway Laguna Seca by Chaz Davies and by Iván Silva at Brno.
-He returned to racing at Misano but he was fired by the team following the Portuguese Grand Prix, after pulling out of the race while in with a chance of scoring points, due to a lack of motivation.
-He never raced again.
+He returned to racing at Misano but he was fired by the team following the Portuguese Grand Prix, after pulling out of the race while in with a chance of scoring points, due to a lack of motivation, in what would be his final World Championship start.

 Personal

-His girlfriend is called Romina Rados.
+Hofmann's girlfriend is called Romina Rados.
 He loves action sports such as skiing and BMX bikes.
 At 1.80m he is tall for a motorcycle racer.
 His favourite food is Italian.
 He has a two children, a son called Travis (b.
 2010) and a daughter called Sienna (b.
 2014).

-He is fluent in German, English, French, Spanish and Italian.
+Hofmann is fluent in German, English, French, Spanish and Italian.

-After his racing career he started working as MotoGP commentator for the German TV station Sport1, where his knowledge from his own racing career and multilingualism prove helpful.
-He also became a test driver, initially for Aprilia helping to develop the RSV4 and now KTM and their MotoGP project.
+After his racing career, Hofmann started working as MotoGP co-commentator alongside German commentator Edgar Mielke for the German TV station Sport1 in 2009, where his knowledge from his own racing career and multilingualism prove helpful as a pit and grid reporter.
+He remained there until the end of 2014 when Eurosport acquired the rights for the MotoGP for the 2015 season.

+Alex Hofmann also switched to Eurosport and also worked there as a pit lane reporter.
+In the spring of the following year, he left the channel, citing technical and personnel setbacks in his reporting.

+When there was no place available for Hofmann on a MotoGP bike in the 2008 season, Aprilia hired Hofmann as a development and test rider for the new RSV4 superbike.
+If his performance was sufficient, it was planned that he would start as an Aprilia factory rider in the Superbike World Championship from 2009.
+However, this hope was dashed when Shinya Nakano, who had switched from the MotoGP class to the Superbike World Championship, received a contract with Aprilia and started for the Italians alongside Max Biaggi in 2009.
+The German remained a test rider for the manufacturer from Noale.